AN-Lewis/23andme/raw-to-plink/README.md

 To use this program:

+1. Execute `./get-hapmap.sh` to download HapMap Phase II data from NCBI.
+If you skip this step, any generated map file will not have genetic distances.
-1. Download raw data files from 23andMe, unzip them, and put them in the cases, controls, and unknowns directories.
+2. Download raw data files from 23andMe, unzip them, and put them in the cases, controls, and unknowns directories.
-2. Execute `./raw-to-plink`.
+3. Execute `./raw-to-plink`.

 ## License